followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onInitNewRow.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [initNewRow]({basewidgetpath}/Events/#initNewRow) event.
+A handler for the **initNewRow** event.
+Executed before a new row is added to the widget.
 <!--/shortDescription-->

 <!--fullDescription-->
-By default, a row inserted into a grid contains no data.
-If you need this row to contain some data, e.g., default values of row cells, implement a function handling the **initNewRow** event.
-Use the **data** field of the object passed to this function as the argument to access the data object of the new row.
-Initially, this data object is empty.
-Populate this object with data in such a manner that its fields correspond to the fields of a [data source]({basewidgetpath}/Configuration/#dataSource) object.

-[note]Populating all fields of the data object is not necessary.
-Populate only those of them that must initialize the specific cells of a new row.
+Using this handler, you can populate a newly added row with data by default.
+Add fields to the **data** object so that they correspond to fields of a [data source]({basewidgetpath}/Configuration/#dataSource) object.
+Note that the **data** object may omit some fields present in the data source object.
+Add only those fields that must initialize specific cells of a new row.

-<a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/datagridgrideditingrow/" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->